Integrated Theatre Command (India): Defence Communication Network

-To enable the tri-services to exchange information, intelligence, and situational awareness, the Department of Telecommunications, in collaboration with the Ministry of Defense, established an indigenous, sophisticated, secure Defence Communication Network (DCN) covering all Indian territories.
-A 57,000-kilometer fiber-optic cable has been installed by BSNL as of April 2020.
+To enable the tri-services to exchange information, intelligence, and situational awareness, the Department of Telecommunications, in collaboration with the Ministry of Defence, established an indigenous, sophisticated, secure Defence Communication Network (DCN) covering all Indian territories.
+A 57,000-kilometre fibre-optic cable has been installed by BSNL as of April 2020.
 Satellite links or microwave radios will be used to connect remote military bases.
-Along 100 kilometers of the international boundary, a Defense Interest Zone and exclusive defense band were established, where spectrum was set aside exclusively for the Armed Forces' usage.
+Along 100 kilometres of the international boundary, a Defence Interest Zone and exclusive defence band were established, where spectrum was set aside exclusively for the Armed Forces' usage.
 It was officially launched on 30 June 2016 by Minister of Defence Manohar Parrikar.

 The DCN is the first tri-services network specifically designed to improve jointness, even though the Indian Army, Indian Air Force, and Indian Navy each have their own command, communication, and intelligence networks The DCN project worth ₹600 crore, is designed and developed by HCLTech.
 Initially, it provided 111 military sites with high-quality phone, video, and data services.
 It has been installed on a variety of military vehicles and can function on both satellite and terrestrial communication channels.
 HCL Infosystems began nationwide implementation on 30 June 2018.
 DCN functions during military and rescue operations.
 The Strategic Forces Command, the Integrated Defense Staff, the Indian Army, the Indian Air Force, and the Indian Navy are all connected by DCN.
 It is the single largest satellite network in the Indian Armed Forces.
 Along with all the commands of the three services, DCN integrates the entire nation, from Ladakh to the northeast to the island territories of Lakshwadeep.

-The Union Cabinet authorized ₹24664 crore for the fiber-optic cable network in May 2018.
+The Union Cabinet authorised ₹24664 crore for the fibre-optic cable network in May 2018.
 On 19 April 2020, Rediff reported that Larsen & Toubro had been assigned to oversee the communications network, also known as the Armed Forces Network (AFN), which links 414 military sites.
-There will be an additional 60,000 kilometers of fiber-optic cable installed.
+There will be an additional 60,000 kilometres of fibre-optic cable installed.
 The network will be managed, supported, and run by L&T's developed Unified Network Management System (UNMS) within 18 months starting 14 April 2020 at the cost ₹2700 crore.
 Network assets will be visible and monitored in real-time by UNMS's Next Generation Operations Support System.
 Call routing and connection, alternative routing, system repair, and data transmission, video, and audio functionality are all included.
-With the help of data center infrastructure, which handles networking, routing, switching, server and storage provision, and military network firewall, it will oversee the addition and removal of services.
-L&T will set up a Security Operations Center to handle logs, alerts, archives, and security threats.
+With the help of data centre infrastructure, which handles networking, routing, switching, server and storage provision, and military network firewall, it will oversee the addition and removal of services.
+L&T will set up a Security Operations Centre to handle logs, alerts, archives, and security threats.